H2CO3/Sparkling/doc/capi.md

 On return, the value pointed by `retval' contains the return value of the called function.
 This is an owning structure: you must spn_value_release() it when you don't need it anymore.
-The returned value may refer to the program and/or bytecode (e. g. the strings returned by the `stacktrace()` standard library function), so you must not use the value after the main program itself has been deallocated.
-Usually this is not a problem, since normally, when using the context API, the lifetime of the programs is tied to the lifetime of the corresponding context object, and one should only free the context object one doesn't use the Sparling engine anymore.
+The returned value may refer to the program and/or bytecode, so you must not use the value after the main program itself has been deallocated.
+Usually this is not a problem, since normally, when using the context API, the lifetime of the programs is tied to the lifetime of the corresponding context object, and one should only free the context object when one doesn't use the Sparling engine anymore.

 Throws a runtime error if: